JorgeCastilloPrz/ScalaForTheImpatient/README.md

 You will not find a test for all the exercises, as some of them are theoretical.
 In addition, some practical exercises need a theoretical answer too.
 In those cases, the answer is included in the documentation of the exercise object class.

+Each exercise class is intentionally declared as an `Object` to provide a simple syntax for method calls (like the one for static methods in Java): `Exercise10.takeLastThreeElementsFrom("Hello")`.

 * **Chapter 1:** The Basics
 * **Chapter 2:** Control Structures and Functions